Why Use a Real Estate Commission Advance? To Help Grow and Maintain Your Real Estate Business.

 The Basic Cash Flow Problem for Realtors

 It is expensive to sell a home for a client.
-You have to pay for yard signs, MLS Listings, Staging Expenses, repairs your client can’t afford themselves, open houses, gas, and more.
+You have to pay for yard signs, MLS Listings, Staging Expenses, repairs your clients can’t afford themselves, open houses, gas, and more.
 And while you are laying out money for all these things, until a home sells, your savings account balance keeps declining until you get paid at closing.

-This is the basic cash flow problem for realtors – lots of money going out of your bank account (or on to your credit cards) to cover the cost of selling the home, and no money coming in until closing which can be anywhere from thirty days to six months.
+This is the basic cash flow problem for realtors – lots of money going out of your bank account (or onto your credit cards) to cover the cost of selling the home, and no money coming in until closing which can be anywhere from thirty days to six months.

 But you are not alone.
 Most businesses experience similar cash flow struggles.
 Any time you have money going out immediately and no money coming in until later, you are going to have a cash flow issue.
 So, let’s talk a little bit more about cash flow in general.
 It will help you understand the problem clearly, and it will also make you a better businessperson.